Four AA Rosettes can't be wrong! Do try this fun taster menu, perched in an ancient minstrel gallery overlooking Boringdon's majestic Great Hall.

 An upmarket restaurant for Devon always makes Muddy’s ears prick up, not least because they are limited commodity in the county.
 What makes this more exciting still is its location in one of Devon’s few five-star hotels, Boringdon Hall & Spa, making a fabulous stay, even better – if that’s possible.

 The dishes are everything you’d expect from a hotel of this quality: exquisite to look at and delicious.
 Plus, the whole experience gives great anecdotal value.
-I’d go back like a shot and I’m not a posh-nosh fan.
-At least I wasn’t until I went here.
-(Re-opening May 17 2021.)
+I’d go back like a shot and I wan’t a posh-nosh fan before I went.
+I am now!

 follow Acleaf, Plymouth on